thangplum/mobile-auth/README.md

-# skipli-assignment
+# Mobile phone authetication

 ## Description
-This is the frontend and backend of Skipli's coding challenge
+This is the frontend and backend of my mobile phone authetication feature using React, TypeScript, Express, Node.js, Firebase, and Twilio

 ## Frontend
 In the ```frontend``` directory, you can run: